tbrowder/CGI-Stats/README.md

 ## Details

-The system requires several cgi programs and supporting modules, all written in Raku.
+The system requires several CGI programs and supporting modules, all written in Raku.
 Also required is an SQLite database to keep the data.
 The interface to the Internet is via the virtual interface in the home page's index.shtml file.
 Such an interface line looks something like this: